How To Mix & Match Tones And Textures This Fall

 2. Perfect for Thanksgiving.

-2. Perfect for Thanksgiving. (via HGTV)
+2. BURGUNDY BOUQUET Perfect for Thanksgiving. (via HGTV)

 3. Have Life Imitate Art